Insurance Solutions | Georgina | 19 October 2018

 The enablers are the technology business partners which power the disruptive innovation space.
 While their presence might not be recognised by the end customer, to the disruptor, those tech-partners are indispensable.

 A key component to any disruptive innovation is system connectivity.
 Disruptors need effective and robust connections between their management systems and the API that powers apps, websites or portals.
-Business Agility’s Agile Startup methodology coupled with Agile Bridge as a core technology, allows disruptors and established businesses alike to quickly and efficiently build system-to-system connections, even between systems which wouldn’t ordinarily communicate with each other.
+Endava’s Agile Startup methodology coupled with Agile Bridge as a core technology, allows disruptors and established businesses alike to quickly and efficiently build system-to-system connections, even between systems which wouldn’t ordinarily communicate with each other.